zihangli-hndsm/mandi_codes/Readme.md

 ### tsv_to_textgrid_single.py
 This script reads tsv annotation files and convert them to textgrid files.
 ### combine_lines.py
-Adjusts the form of transcriptions to fit the _
+Adjusts the form of transcriptions to fit the tsv to textgrid process.
 ### tier_separator.py
 Removes the second tier of textgrid files, which is used to process the results of the first model.
 ### add_space_in_textgrid.py